 a.
 If the complainant is dissatisfied with the results of the investigation, he or she may appeal the decision to the Executive Director.
 The appeal must be submitted in writing within ten days of receiving the notice of the results of the investigation.
 The appeal must state with particularity whether the complainant is appealing (1) the investigator's determination of whether the alleged conduct constitutes discrimination, harassment, or bullying in violation of the SCHOOL's Non-Title IX Prohibition Against Discrimination, Harassment, and Bullying Policy, or (2) the SCHOOL's response to any violation, including the appropriateness of any remedial measures taken by the SCHOOL.
 If the complainant is appealing pursuant to option (2), he or she must state what additional measures the complainant believes should have been taken by the SCHOOL.
-The Executive Director or designee may review the documents, conduct any further investigation necessary, or take any other steps the Executive Director or designee shall provide a written response within 10 days after receiving the appeal, unless further investigation is needed.
+The Executive Director or designee may review the documents, conduct any further investigation necessary, or take any other steps the Executive Director or designee determines to be appropriate in order to respond to the complaint.
+The Executive Director or designee shall provide a written response within 10 days after receiving the appeal, unless further investigation is needed.
 The Executive Director's decision is final.